fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 This experience can be best summarized with: 'What **-bleep bleep-** is **-bleep-** and **-bleep bleep bleep-** ever **-bleep bleep-** AND I JUST CAN'T ANYMORE.'

+It seems that there was a problem with using this system of notification for any of my routes involving user validation.
+My setup was correct, and I get notifications just fine from other requests in the app.
+Somehow, once you get to user logins, it all goes to pot.
+While the structure of the requests were no different, the messages just... didn't... work.
+I spent several hours investigating in earnest myself, and then recruited some more experienced eyes, in the hopes that it was just ignorance in its finest form.

-After googling, whining, asking for help, whining, and finally determining that everything really isn't a nail I, simply solved my alert system with several hybrid notifications and a lot of **-BLEEEEEEEEEEEEP-**
+After googling, whining, receiving help, my genrous help whining, and all of us finally determining that everything is [not a nail after all](https://en.wikipedia.org/wiki/Law_of_the_instrument), I simply solved my alert system with several hybrid notification systems and a great deal of *%#*!@ and #%*&$@% *EVEN AFTER I *!#@&*%.

-And with minor hiccups the project was done!
+And the project was done!
 A good time was had by all (me).

 TL;DR - Use [Corneal](https://github.com/thebrianemory/corneal).